Ayahuasca - Doctor / Teacher Spirit

 Medicine and Teacher

-Secondly, Ayahuasca is a teacher who can lead one into a lifelong journey of deep personal transformation, and closer connection to the Divine within each one of us.
-Striving towards realization of one’s “spiritual self” is a crucial element when partaking of Ayahuasca.
-It is essential to set out your intention clearly, and to approach the work with commitment, determination and respect for the Medicine.
+Ayahuasca is also a teacher who can lead you into a lifelong journey of deep personal transformation, and re-connection to the Divine within each one of us.
+Striving towards realization of one's "spiritual self" is a crucial element when partaking of ayahuasca.
+It is essential to set out your intention clearly, and to approach the work with commitment, determination and respect for the spirit of the medicine.

-You will need personal integrity and courage as you will often face parts of yourself that you have previously shied away from.
-We must be clear that Ayahuasca workshops have nothing whatsoever to do with so-called “recreational drug use,” even the use of other entheogens in less traditional contexts – the workshops are offered as an opportunity for you to do serious work: rebalancing, cleansing and learning about your true self.
+You will need courage as you will often face parts of yourself that you have previously shied away from.
+We must be clear that ayahuasca workshops have nothing whatsoever to do with so-called "recreational drug use," even the use of other entheogens in less traditional contexts – the workshops are offered as an opportunity for you to do serious work: rebalancing, cleansing and learning about your true self.

 If you approach the work with focus, sincerity and dedication, then the results can be highly beneficial.
-Needless to say the reverse can also be true – the recommendations here are the product of many generations of experience with Ayahuasca gained by the Maestras, and are essential to a safe and productive journey.
+Needless to say the reverse can also be true – the recommendations here are the product of many generations of experience with ayahuasca gained by our healers, and are essential to a safe and productive healing journey.